Living with Sjogren Larsson Syndrome

 Sjögren-Larsson Syndrome (SLS):

-Sjögren-Larsson Syndrome (SLS) is caused by genetic mutations in Fatty Aldehyde Dehydrogenase (FALDH), an enzyme that metabolizes long-chain aldehydes.
-These mutations result in high levels of free aldehydes, leading to the accumulation of fatty aldehydes or precursor molecules that are generally 16 to 18 carbons in length.
-Aldehyde accumulation is believed to result in the pathology of SLS, which includes a severe skin disorder called ichthyosis, as well as mental delay, spasticity, and in some patients, retinal disorders.
+Sjögren-Larsson Syndrome (SLS) is caused by genetic mutations in Fatty Aldehyde Dehydrogenase, an enzyme that metabolizes long-chain aldehydes.
+SLS mutations result in high levels of RASP, leading to the accumulation of fatty aldehydes or precursor molecules that are generally 16 to 18 carbons in length.
+RASP accumulation is believed to result in the pathology of SLS.

 The primary day-to-day complaint of Sjögren-Larsson Syndrome patients and their caregivers is ichthyosis: severely dry, itchy skin.